Use of Calculators on the CAAP Mathematics Test

 - electronic writing pads or pen-input devices—Note: The Sharp EL 9600 is permitted.

-- calculators with a typewriter keypad (letter keys in QWERTY format)—Note: Letter keys not in QWERTY format are permitted.
+- calculators with a typewriter keypad (letter keys in QWERTY format)—Calculators with letter keys not in QWERTY format are permitted.

 Calculators Permitted with Modification